alexanderbozhkov/face_recogntition_app/README.md

-# face_recogntition_app
+# face_recognition_app
 This is an app for a project that uses facial recognition software for images.

-Initialisation of the api at current state:
+Initialisation of the app at current state:

 1. virtualenv -p python3 venv
 2. pip3 install -r api/requirements.txt